 LGBT community has alarmingly higher numbers of substance abuse and addiction that any other group.
 Some probable triggers for addiction in this population are discrimination, pressure from society, and other disorders that might be present.
 The Lesbian, Gay, Bisexual, Transgender and Queer or LGBT community are confronted by several challenges that contribute to a higher than usual addiction rate.
 LGBT specific healing bases are very sensitive to the requirements of that community and quickly tackle any basic issues that may have lead to dependence.
 This is a critical component of the process of recovery.

 Around 9 percent of the general population has substance abuse troubles, while this number in LGBT community goes as high as 20 or 30 percent.

-Hardships Faced By The Lgbtq Community
+Hardships Faced By The LGBT Community

 These challenges that has become part of their daily existence may move them to try drugs.
 Depression, anger, anxiety, and fear can all be numbed temporarily with these substances.

 - Stigmatization and discrimination due to their sexual orientation

 - Ridicule, emotional abuse, public humiliation and other forms of hate crimes

 - Being rejected or shunned by loved ones after coming out

 - Losing their job or not advancing at work

 Ready to Get Help?